epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 The VESPA data infrastructure heavily relies on the Virtual Observatory (VO) framework, and enlarges it to support Solar System data.
 In particular, classic VO tools are used to provide easy display functionalities to the users.
 However, those are mainly aimed at plotting objects in a celestial reference frame.
 Although this is adapted to celestial images of planetary interest (e.g., telescopic images of asteroids or planets), this is not optimal for planetary maps or orbital measurements.

+This tutorial summarizes the basic settings for adapting the display to standard planetary use.

 ## Planetary mapping